hashicorp/terraform-provider-azuread/docs/data-sources/service_principal.md

 * `user_consent_description` - Delegated permission description that appears in the end user consent experience, intended to be read by a user consenting on their own behalf.
 * `user_consent_display_name` - Display name for the delegated permission that appears in the end user consent experience.
 * `value` - The value that is used for the `scp` claim in OAuth 2.0 access tokens.

+---

+`saml_single_sign_on` exports the following:

+* `relay_state` - The relative URI the service provider would redirect to after completion of the single sign-on flow.